-I would say decide on if you’d prefer an attachable headphone mic like the Boom Pro/Mod Mic, or prefer something like a Yeti/Yeti X with a scissor arm.
+Decide if you’d prefer an attachable headphone mic like the Boom Pro/Mod Mic, or prefer something like a Yeti/Yeti Nano with a scissor arm.

-If you’re like me and game on console from your couch, an attachable headphone mic works best.
+If you’re like me and game on a console from your couch, an attachable headphone mic works best.

 That said, here are links to my favorite options: